Loyola University New Orleans logo

 Timeline

-Jesuits first arrived among the earliest settlers in New Orleans and Louisiana.
+Jesuits first arrive among the earliest settlers in New Orleans and Louisiana.

 1886

-Jesuits bought a section of the Foucher Plantation.
+Jesuits purchase a section of the Foucher Plantation.

-Loyola College was founded by the Society of Jesus.
+Loyola College founded by the Society of Jesus on the Foucher Plantation site.

 1907